 Stephen has recorded for radio and televison (SWR, WDR, Deutschlandfunk Köln, Deutschland Radio in Germany, BBC Radio 3 in the UK, France 3 and Bulgarian National Television) and for the Budapest Music Center (Peter Eötvös), Microtonal Projects, Edition Wandelweiser, Wergo and Another Timbre labels.

 Stephen is co-director of Microtonal Projects, and manages EUROMicroFest.

-As an improviser, Stephen collaborates regularly with Lee Ferguson (duo Contour), Thomas Wenk (piano, prepared piano, cassette recorder), Harald Kimmig (violin), Ephraim Wegner (laptop) and plays in the Human Factory Band.
-In 2013 he began working with Jihye Kim (violin).
-He has also appeared in duo with Gabriele Reuter (Dance).
+As an improviser, Stephen collaborates regularly with Lee Ferguson (duo Contour), Thomas Wenk (piano, prepared piano, cassette recorder), Harald Kimmig (violin), Ephraim Wegner (laptop), Karin Fleck (accordion) and plays in the Human Factory Band.
+He has also appeared in duo with Gabriele Reuter (Dance) and Jihye Kim (violin).

-Stephen teaches at the Waldkirch Musikschule near to Freiburg, Germany.
+Stephen teaches Trumpet, Baritone, Tuba and improvisation at the Waldkirch Musikschule near to Freiburg, Germany.
 He has also been Trumpet and Brass Tutor at the Bisyoc Summer Course since its inception.
 In 2009 and 2010 Stephen was trumpeter (ensemble linea) on the Royaumont Composition Courses in France, where he has worked alongside Brian Ferneyhough, Isabel Mundry, Misato Mochizuki and Liza Lim with student composers.
-He will also be teaching on the new Summer Academy that ensemble Linea inaugurated in Strasbourg in 2014.